-Q Q. So you saw the allegation, and your answer to that allegation is: "Denies as phrased because it was ultimately determined that the divorce was fraudulently procured by Julian Bivins"; is that right?
+9 Q. So you saw the allegation, and your answer to that allegation is: "Denies as phrased because it was ultimately determined that the divorce was fraudulently procured by Julian Bivins"; is that right?

-13 A. Yes.
-I mean, that's what it says, "denies as

-14 phrased."
-And then if you look at paragraph 40, of
+A. Yes.
+I mean, that's what it says, "denies as 13 14 phrased."
+And then if you look at paragraph 40, of fraudulent transfer, the improper transfer of those mineral interests.
+So that was at the forefront of the 17

-course, the litigation in Texas centered on the
+15 course, the litigation in Texas centered on the